openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-2/04-layers-technical-requirements.md

 ``oc create -f ~/assets/exercise-04/AutomaticSupplyChain.yaml``{{execute}}

 Inspect the builds in the web interface.
+The build will start automatically after submitting the yaml file to the Kubernetes API daemon.
+Inspect the actual build by clicking on the "#1" then the "Logs" and "Events" sections.
 Notice how the OpenShift BuildConfigs cause cascading builds to automatically happen and distributes the builds to the cluster.

 * Username: `admin`{{copy}}
 * Password: `admin`{{copy}}
 * Console: [here](https://[[HOST_SUBDOMAIN]]-8443-[[KATACODA_HOST]].environments.katacoda.com/console/project/lab02-exercise04/browse/builds)

-First, inspect the corebuild.
-It should kick off immediately after creation.
+Now, inspect the corebuild with the command line.
 When the core build completes, inspect some of the dependent builds.
 Pay particular attention to the "Node:" and "Events:" sections

+``oc get builds``{{execute}}

 ``oc describe pod corebuild-1-build``{{execute}}